-a.
-The gateway operates at 200 ticks per second.
+a) The gateway operates at 200 ticks per second.
 This equates to one tick every 5ms.
 Thus, mapping this to a destination will give easy confirmation of data flow without involving one of the two protocols.
+If data stops on the destination end, then the RTA is offline.